What is a Fly & Cruise trip?

 A Fly & Cruise trip starts from approx. USD $10,995 per person, depending on your preferred cabin type and ship, and based on an 8-day voyage.
 The higher cabin categories with private balconies start from approx. USD $22,000 per person.
 This price includes:

-• Return charter flights Punta Arenas/King George Island, Antarctica
+• Return charter flights between Punta Arenas or Puerto Natales and King George Island, Antarctica

 • Daily guided 2-3 hour excursions by zodiac boat with guides